-- The pessary should provide support of your weak tissue without causing you any pressure or pain.
+- The pessary should provide support to your weak tissue without causing you any pressure or pain.

-- If the pessary is took big, you will feel some pressure or have some discomfort.
+- If the pessary is too big, you may feel some pressure or discomfort.

 - If the pessary is too small, it may not provide enough support or may move out of position or fall out with a hard strain or activity.